-The towering mountains of the Colorado Rockies and the amazing rock formations throughout Utah make up the national parks of these two states.
-Discover the raw beauty of the mountain states at one of these six stunning parks.
+The towering mountains of the Colorado Rockies and the amazing rock formations of Utah make up the incredible national parks of these two states.
+Discover the raw beauty of the mountains at one of these six stunning parks.

-While the Rocky Mountains stretch from northern British Columbia to New Mexico, Rocky Mountain National Park showcases 416 square miles of this towering terrain just northwest of Boulder, Colo.
+While the Rocky Mountains stretch from northern British Columbia to New Mexico, Rocky Mountain National Park showcases 416 square miles of this towering terrain.
 Within this park in the Colorado Rockies you can find 60 mountains that reach more than 12,000 feet, 359 trails measuring 355 miles and 150 lakes, along with bighorn sheep, moose and elk.
 A drive through the winding mountain roads showcase aspen groves, lowland meadows, scenic vistas and overlooks, giving you plenty of opportunities for panoramic views.

-Nestled near Springdale, Utah, Zion National Park draws visitors who want to see the stunning Zion Canyon, a 15-mile gorge cut by the North Fork of the Virgin River.
+Nestled in the beautiful red canyons and cliffs, Zion National Park draws visitors who want to see the stunning Zion Canyon, a 15-mile gorge cut by the North Fork of the Virgin River.
 The reddish and tan Navajo Sandstone reaches up to a half-mile in depth.
 Also within the 229-square-mile park you can find natural arches, monoliths, mesas, buttes and slot canyons galore.

 Bryce Canyon National Park, Utah